-Jan Symes is the Lead Counsellor at Alton College.
+Jan Symes is the Lead Counsellor at Charterhouse.
 She has been working with children and young people for over 25 years and is the mother of two daughters.
-This workshop explored what children need to make a successful transition from child to young adult and how parents can support them whilst maintaining mutual respect.
-It explored how parenting changes as children become adolescents and enabled parents to share ideas and concerns whilst providing supportive information and strategies to deal with a range of common teenage issues.
+This workshop explores what children need to make a successful transition from child to young adult and how parents can support them whilst maintaining mutual respect.
+It explores how parenting changes as children become adolescents and enables parents to share ideas and concerns whilst providing supportive information and strategies to deal with a range of common teenage issues.

-Jan's presentation is available to logged in users only.
+Jan's presentation can be accessed from the menu on the left but is available to logged in users only.

 Understanding Your Child’s Temperament